2023 Student Retention Survey Results

 Which of the following best describes your student orientation experience at your original school?

-Given that a significant portion of students were either actively or somewhat involved in orientation events at their original schools, it’s essential for institutions to capitalize on these early interactions.
-Enhancing the quality and reach of orientation events can foster a stronger initial connection with students, potentially influencing their decision to remain with the institution.
-Institutions, take note: a robust and engaging orientation can set the stage for long-term student retention.
+Given that a significant portion of students were either actively or somewhat involved in orientation events at their original schools, it’s imperative for institutions to capitalize on these early interactions.
+Enhancing the quality and reach of orientation events can foster a stronger initial connection with students bolstering persistence and retention.

 How many student groups or extracurricular activities were you involved in at your original school?

-With a considerable number of respondents participating in two or more groups or activities, it’s clear that engagement outside the classroom significantly shapes the student experience.
-Institutions should prioritize fostering a rich extracurricular landscape and actively promoting student involvement as it may play a pivotal role in student satisfaction and retention.
-Encourage students to dive in; a vibrant campus life awaits!
+With a large majority of respondents participating in two or more groups or activities, it’s clear that engagement outside the classroom significantly shapes the student experience.
+Institutions should prioritize fostering a rich extracurricular landscape and actively promoting student involvement as it plays a pivotal role in student satisfaction and retention.

 Did you attend office hours with a professor at your original school?